 When it comes to selecting the perfect engagement ring, understanding the differences between cubic zirconia and diamonds is of paramount importance.
 While both stones can appear strikingly similar, they hold distinct characteristics that set them apart.
 In this comprehensive guide, we delve into the nuances of cubic zirconia vs. diamond, enabling you to make informed choices when shopping for diamonds or considering cubic zirconia rings.

-If you possess a stone and are wondering whether it’s a diamond or cubic zirconia, several practical tests can help you identify it.
+If you possess a stone and are wondering whether it’s a diamond or cubic zirconia, here is a short list of several practical tests can help you identify it:

 - Fog Test: Breathe on the stone; diamonds will clear up rapidly, while cubic zirconia tends to retain fog for a bit longer.